pip-services/pip-services-docs/content/en/python/commons/run/iclosable.md

 ### Methods

 #### close
-Closes component and frees used resources.
+Closes a component and frees used resources.

 > close(correlation_id: Optional[str])